-Power Series (PS)
+Chapter 9 Power Series (PS)

 How do we use series to understand functions?
+By the end of this chapter, you should be able to...

 - 1. Approximate functions defined as power series. - 2.
 Determine the interval of convergence for a given power series. - 3.
-Compute power series by manipulating known exponential/trigonometric/binomial power series. - 4.
+Compute power series by manipulating known exponential/ trigonometric/binomial power series. - 4.
 Determine a Taylor or Maclaurin series for a function.